piranhacloud/piranha-naming/README.md

 ## How do I use it?

-See [Piranha Naming Implementation README](impl/README.md) for more information on how to use the default implementation.
+See [Piranha Naming Implementation README](impl/README.md) for more information on how to use the default implementation, or the [Piranha Naming Thread README](thread/README.md) for the Thread implementation.

 ## How do I contribute?